fivetran/dbt_zendesk_source/README.md

 vars:
     zendesk_<default_source_table_name>_identifier: your_table_name
 ```

+This solution is most relevant to users running the package on a single connector.

 ### 🚨 Snowflake Users
 If you do **not** use the default all-caps naming conventions for Snowflake, you may need to provide the case-sensitive spelling of your source tables that are also Snowflake reserved words.